Forensic Scientist

 Any science major is a good thing.
 The requirements for each agency or lab vary, so if you have a particular location in which you wish to work, you might call all your potential employers and ask what the job requirements are.
 Then you can decide whether a science degree, a forensic science degree, a masters or a PhD would be best.
 Also check salaries and decide whether they are sufficient, and be prepared for a lot of competition.

-Asked by Shelby over 6 years ago
+Asked by Eliza over 6 years ago

 Hi, so how do you get used to blood and gore?

-Asked by Crazy almost 6 years ago
+Asked by Crazy about 6 years ago

 You just do.
 Somehow you can either tolerate it or you can't, or you learn to cope with it.
 There are cops who can work homicide for thirty years and still have a weak stomach.
 They just don't let it keep them from doing their jobs.